ComputationalRadiationPhysics/picongpu/INSTALL.rst

 """""""""""
 - 0.12.0+ (bare minimum) / 0.13.0+ (for streaming IO)
 - *Spack*: ``spack install openpmd-api``
+- For usage in PIConGPU, the openPMD API must have been built either with support for ADIOS2 or HDF5.
+  If building the openPMD API from source (see below for that), those dependencies must be built and installed first.

+  - For ADIOS2, CMake build instructions can be found in the `official documentation <https://adios2.readthedocs.io/en/latest/setting_up/setting_up.html>`_.
+    The default configuration should generally be sufficient, the ``CMAKE_INSTALL_PREFIX`` should be set to a fitting location.
+  - For HDF5, CMake build  instructions can be found in the `official documentation <https://support.hdfgroup.org/HDF5/release/cmakebuild.html>`_.
+    The parameters ``-DHDF5_BUILD_CPP_LIB=OFF -DHDF5_ENABLE_PARALLEL=ON`` are required, the ``CMAKE_INSTALL_PREFIX`` should be set to a fitting location.
 - *from source:*

   - ``mkdir -p ~/src ~/lib``